fareesah/NeuroAkinator/README.md

 This class focuses on Brain and Behaviour, and through this mini project, I aim to make a very simple Akinator that hopes to guess the type of visualization technique one is thinking of based on a series of 'yes' and 'no' questions.
 The visualization techniques considered are just those we have learned in class.

-Help from the following articles: https://habr.com/ru/articles/84364/ and ???
+Help from the following article: https://habr.com/ru/articles/84364/

 In the future: expand to include novel and visualization techniques that we did not learn in class.